 Why this change was so scary.

-This change challenged some of the fundamental dynamics of being a third-party seller on Amazon.
+This Amazon review policy change challenged some of the fundamental dynamics of being a third-party seller on Amazon.
 The very reason our customers have been able to build successful million-dollar businesses (and sometimes tens of millions of dollars) is they are able to develop competitive advantages in their market.
 Those advantages range from the ability to drive keyword ranking in organic search results, drive better conversion rates through product photography and better listing copy, having a better product and so many others.

 A seller’s ability to drive quality reviews faster than their competitors is an important advantage in a savvy seller’s tool belt.
 Being able to drive reviews faster than your competition allows you to enter an existing market with 0 reviews, strategically drive reviews to catch up with competitors that may have hundreds or thousands, and achieve maximum sales potential.
 If you and your competitors were restricted to driving no more than 10 reviews per day, it would be impossible to catch up to existing players and obtain a relatively competitive number of reviews in a market, which could severely inhibit your ability to ever drive meaningful sales volume in that market.
 If this change came to fruition, it would not be as impactful if Amazon made the systemic review change we anticipate them to make, which we talk about in a podcast episode here.